fnalways/terminus-docs/docs/overview/introduction/bec.md

 In the prevailing Client/Server architecture of the Internet, data is centralized on the servers owned by monopolistic corporations.

-For those of us committed to the goal of "restoring individual data ownership," the critical question arises: where should this data be relocated once it is no longer housed on centralized servers?
+For those of us committed to the goal of "restoring individual data ownership", a critical question arises: where should this data be relocated once it is no longer housed on centralized servers?

 ### Blockchain